Stay up to date with notifications from The Independent

 “We have to make the doors lock better.
 We have to make the door stronger.
 We’ve got to make the windows stronger.”

-The Republican vice presidential nominee received flack for his answer during the debate, which Fischer also dismissed.
+The Republican vice presidential nominee received flak for his answer during the debate, which Ms Fischer also dismissed.
 “I think it’s not a real solution at all,” she told ABC News.
 “School is supposed to be a place of fun, you’re supposed to learn and get an education there.
 I don’t think building such a school with all this protection makes sense.
 No kid wants to go to a school that looks like a prison.”

-Vance was criticized for saying school shootings were “a fact of life” following the killings at Apalachee High School in Winder, Georgia in September.
+Ms Vance was criticised for saying school shootings were “a fact of life” following the killings at Apalachee High School in Winder, Georgia in September.
 “We have got to bolster security at our schools,” he said previously.
 “We’ve got to bolster security so that if a psycho wants to walk through the front door and kill a bunch of children, they’re not able to.”

 JD Vance made the comments during the debate against Tim Walz

 The Harris campaign rebuked the Ohio senator’s remarks.
 “School shootings are not just a fact of life,” Kamala Harris responded.
 “It doesn’t have to be this way.
-We can take action to protect our children—and we will.”
+We can take action to protect our children – and we will.”

-Fischer lost 26 of her friends and teachers in the Sandy Hook mass shooting.
+Ms Fischer lost 26 of her friends and teachers in the Sandy Hook mass shooting.
 This is the first time the teenager can cast her vote in a presidential election and she hopes it will be a moment for “change”.

 Join our commenting forum